 - KAOS Student Newspaper - A searchable database of the Middletown Campus student newspaper, including 212 issues that cover the years 1967-1985, 1987-1994, 1996, and 1998-2008 (sort the issues by "Title" to see them in chronological order, or search by keyword).

 - MUM50: Historic Stories - A collection of stories on the founding of the campus.
 There is also a link to a timeline of major events in the history of the campus, and a series of MUM Alumni Stories.

 - WPFB MUM Dedication Ceremony - A recording of the Middletown Campus Dedication Ceremony, broadcast on WPFB Radio on on September 5, 1966, featuring a number of speakers and the narration of Bob Cordray (1 hour, 10 minutes).
 A guide to the dedication ceremony, with time signatures, was created by Rod Nimtz to help you access specific portions of the ceremony.

 - Your Campus -- 10 Years Old - A special issue of the Middletown Journal, published on August 22, 1976, in recognition of the campus' 10th anniversary.

 - MidPointe Library Digital Archives - A growing collection of thousands of digital images and publications related to the history of Middletown and the surrounding area.
 It includes a selection of images of Miami University Middletown.
-There are also several photographs of Armco Park, which occupied the space given to Miami University by the Middletown community for the construction of the campus.
+There are also several images of Armco Park, which occupied the space given to Miami University by the Middletown community for the construction of the campus.
 The park opened in 1922.

 - Gardner-Harvey Library Historical Images - A Google Slides slideshow that includes a selection of photos of the Gardner-Harvey Library, library patrons, and the library staff.